bnsoni/traefik_container/README.md

 # traefik_container
-A traefik container with initial config
+A traefik container with initial config (Be sure to create external network 'traefik')

 Sample config for associated containers;